 We asked the Managing Director / Licensee at Investors Edge Real Estate, Jarrad Mahon, for his advice.

 “Tenants are required to hand back the property in a state that corresponds to the original condition of the property,” he said.

 Have a burning question you’d like answered?
 The Rent.com.au Community is our Facebook group for renters, agents and landlords.

 “If you gave the property to the tenants in a clean condition, and you can prove that, then you can organise cleaners and deduct the cost from the tenant’s bond,” Jarrad said.

-Jarrad said that should the tenant dispute your deduction, and the matter cannot be resolved, then you will need to take the matter to court.
+Jarrad said that if the tenant disputes your deduction and the matter cannot be resolved, you will need to take the issue to court.

 “A competent property manager would handle all this for you and more than pay for themselves,” he said.